pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/01-network-monitoring.md

 This tutorial demonstrated three of Pixie's [community scripts](https://github.com/pixie-io/pixie/tree/main/src/pxl_scripts).
 For more insight into your network, check out the following scripts:

-- [`px/dns_data`](https://work.withpixie.ai/script/dns_data) shows the most recent DNS requests in your cluster, including the full request and response bodies.
+- <CloudLink url="script/dns_data">px/dns_data</CloudLink> shows the most recent DNS requests in your cluster, including the full request and response bodies.
-- [`bpftrace/tcp_retransmits`](https://work.withpixie.ai/script/bpftrace/tcp_retransmits) graphs the TCP retransmission counts across your cluster.
+- <CloudLink url="script/bpftrace/tcp_retransmits">bpftrace/tcp_retransmits</CloudLink> graphs the TCP retransmission counts across your cluster.
 Don't forget to click the RUN button.